-Recommendations for Care Coordination

-The following recommendations are to improve care coordination between the prehospital and hospital settings.
+Legislative Recommendations for Care Coordination Implications The following recommendations are to improve care coordination between the prehe ospital and hospital settings.
 Toolkits to help EMS and hospitals meet evidence-based prevention and treatment guidelines and performance improvement initiatives in the community, prehospital, hospital and recovery settings.

-- Toolkits provide guidance across the continuum of care and each toolkit is specific to a target audience including the community, EMS, hospital, and recovery settings. - Toolkits have guidance for the target audience on topics including primary prevention, secondary prevention, stroke identification, stroke patient transport, acute treatment, rehabilitation, and emotional support for stroke survivors and caregivers. - These toolkits include the Board's recommendations for best practices to identify stroke, transport patients, evidence-based treatment guidelines, recovery, secondary prevention, data participation and quality improvement initiatives.
+Toolkits provide guidance across the continuum of care and each toolkit is specific to a target audience including the community, EMS, hospital, and recovery settings.
+Toolkits have guidance for the target audience on topics including primary prevention, secondary prevention, stroke identification, stroke patient transport, acute treatment, rehabilitation, and emotional support for stroke survivors and caregivers.
+These toolkits include the Board's recommendations for best practices to identify stroke, transport patients, evidence-based treatment guidelines, recovery, secondary prevention, data participation and quality improvement initiatives.
 Please refer the toolkits in the appendix for specific treatment recommendations.

-The following recommendations are to improve coordination between facilities.

-- Edit the EMResource platform to include certified stroke centers, treatment capabilities and capacity. - Continue development and reimbursement for HIPAA compliant and costeffective communication methods to improve access to care.
-These currently include web conference sessions, telehealth, telestroke, PACS, and phone consultation. - Improve access to quality care with improved reimbursement for inpatient and outpatient rehabilitation, restorative and adaptive rehabilitation, patient-centered rehabilitation care plans, and traveling providers serving rural areas.
+None The following recommendations are to improve coordination between facilities.
+Support more robust communication and interface platforms which could be universally used amongst all healthcare providers across the continuum of stroke care.
+Continue development and reimbursement for HIPAA compliant and cost-effective communication methods to improve access to care.
+These currently include web conference sessions, telehealth, telestroke, PACS, and phone consultation.
+Improve access to quality care with improved reimbursement for inpatient and outpatient rehabilitation, restorative and adaptive rehabilitation, patient-centered rehabilitation care plans, and traveling providers serving rural areas.
+Legislation and funding support needed for development of robust communication platforms

-- Continue engaging with the prehospital community and RETACS for feedback by attending meetings and conferences. - Refine and disseminate EMS and hospital toolkits. - Develop a plan to communicate stroke capability services to EMS.
+- Identify further barriers to both the dissemination and adoption of EMS and hospital toolkits - Continue engaging with the prehospital community and RETACS for feedback by attending meetings and conferences. - Collaborate with the State Emergency Medical and Trauma Council (SEMTAC) Prevention Committee for enhancing stroke prevention awareness - Support plans for communication of stroke capability services to EMS.